 My company split in 2000 and no surprise, my boss was happy to let me go with the other half that was setting up as a new venture.
 That worked out fine, and lucky for me again, the new boss was happy to continue with the same car policy, and a new allowance of £23,500 got me the latest top of the range Peugeot 605 – possibly the nicest car we have had to date.
 It was amazingly equipped for the time, and drove like a dream.
 We had seriously fell in love with luxury driving, and this was getting as good as we were likely to get.

 As much as I loved it, they discontinued the model and the next renewal left us searching around again.
 The desire for another trip to France nudged us back towards Chrysler and we purchased our second Voyager, this time a 2.3L SE, but even with the larger engine and built in DVD player for the kids in the back, it just didn’t have the power that the 2.0L had, it was horrendous on fuel (luckily for me I wasn’t paying) and the car tax was through the roof.

 Then one day we called at Toyota, saw the Avensis, sat in it, and had to have it.
-Didn’t test drive it – just sitting in the seat holding the wheel told me it was a great drive.
-My first 6-speed gearbox,it took a bit of getting used to, but it truly was a great car to drive.
+We didn’t test drive it – just sitting in the seat holding the wheel told me it was going to be a great drive.
+My first 6-speed gearbox took a bit of getting used to, but it truly was a great car to drive.
 But not quite as luscious as the 605.

 The Avensis was a nice car, and we would have contemplated another, but after five more years, the lease cost was beyond us, and for the first time since my first daughter was born, we were looking at buying our own car.
 A daunting experience.
 We had forgotten how.